aarongorka/aarongorka-com/content/blog/cms-project.md

 A similar test exists for EBS volumes, which also assets that they are tagged correctly.

-### E2E content creation test
+## E2E content creation test

 While the smoke tests very efficiently give a picture of the application's current health, they do not necessarily stress the integrations between the components of the application.

 This test is far more complex than any of the smoke tests, and also far more prone to being "flaky".
-A good amount of time was spent in to ensuring that this test was resilient to intermittent failures that we were not interested in worrying about, and only telling us when the integration between components was broken.
+A good amount of time was spent in to ensuring that this test was resilient to intermittent failures that we were not interested in worrying about, and only telling us when the integration between components had been broken by a change.

 ```python
 import pytest